pwmckenna/webpack-node-externals-demo/README.md

 # Path resolution

-This is way easier if you're requiring something from node_modules...this example builds into the dist folder, so the relative path is different.
-If you're requiring something like `react`, your config will look like:
+It is way simpler if you're requiring something from `node_modules`...this example builds into the dist folder, so the relative path is different.
+If you're requiring something like `react`, you don't need relative paths, so your config will look like:

 ```js
   ...